luke-gru/clox/README.md

 See the examples folder for more examples, and the lib folder for the standard library.
 The files in the examples folder are also tests run by the ./bin/test\_examples binary (see Makefile for more details).

+Use
+---

+To run a file:

+> ./bin/clox -f my_file.lox

 Thanks
 ------